 1 – Talk to your therapist

 In most cases you’ll need help from one of our therapy team.
 They can assess your need for the equipment and help you find the right solution as well as getting quotes.
 We can also help you approach the NDIS to ensure you have the required funding.
 If you don’t want to interrupt your therapy schedule, you could book a special meeting to discuss equipment.
 If you have therapy in your NDIS plan, the NDIS will fund the appointments to do this.
+An AT assessment report may be required regarding the successful trial of a level 1 or 2 AT item – your therapist can help you to schedule the trial of the AT item.

 2 – Get quotes